adityakamath/sensehat_ros/README.md

     * ```/joy```: 5-button joystick readings as an array of buttons - [sensor_msgs/msg/Joy](https://docs.ros2.org/foxy/api/sensor_msgs/msg/Joy.html) message type
     * ```/color```: Color sensor readings in the form of RGBA, each in the range [0, 256] - [std_msgs/msg/ColorRGBA](https://docs.ros2.org/foxy/api/std_msgs/msg/ColorRGBA.html) message type

-Some notes:
-1. The IMU needs a calibration file for accurate and reliable results.
-This needs to be saved in the default calibration file location as defined in the [python-sense-hat](https://github.com/astro-pi/python-sense-hat) library: ```~/.config/sense_hat/RTIMULib.ini```.
-This default location cannot be changed.
-2. There is a weird issue with the joystick, where it triggers some LEDs (and they stay on) in the matrix corner that is closest to the joystick.
-The LEDs that are turned on can be overwritten by displaying an image on the matrix, or only the specific pixels.
-3. This node only sets the LED display during activation, but nothing is displayed once it is active.
-The LEDs triggered by the joystick are not corrected by this node.
-The triggered LEDs normally turn off on their own in about 30 seconds.
-4. Each publisher uses the [Sensor Data QoS profile](https://docs.ros.org/en/rolling/Concepts/About-Quality-of-Service-Settings.html#qos-profiles) as default.
-5. This implementation is designed as a lifecycle component and can be run individually as well.

 * ```sensehat_display_handler```: This executable provides a handler for displaying different images/animations based on different subscribed topics on the 8x8 LED matrix.
 This is still a work in progress.

 * ```sensehat_node```: This executable creates instances of ```sensehat_publisher``` and ```sensehat_display_handler``` and runs them both using a single threaded executor.